Devers homers twice, bullpen strong as Red Sox top Yanks 6-2

 TRAINER’S ROOM

-Yankees: C Gary Sánchez left with mid-back spasms. … Pitchers Nestor Cortes and Jonathan Loaisiga were reinstated from the COVID-19 IL.
+Yankees: C Gary Sánchez left with mid-back spasms.
+Boone said they’ll check his status Saturday… Pitchers Nestor Cortes and Jonathan Loaisiga were reinstated from the COVID-19 IL.
 To make room on the roster, RHP Darren O’Day was transferred to the 60-day IL and RHP Nick Nelson was optioned to Triple-A Scranton/Wilkes-Barre.
 3B Gio Urshela could be activated for Sunday’s finale.
 OF Aaron Judge and C Kyle Higashioka may be ready for the opener of New York’s series at Tampa Bay.

 Red Sox: Placed RHP Hirokazu Sawamura on the 10-day IL with right triceps inflammation and recalled Valdez from Triple-A Worcester.